limbonaut/limbo_console/README.md

 - The script must exist at the specified path, either in the `res://` or `user://` directory.
 - The script must have the `.lcs` extension, but when running the command, you can omit the extension in the command line.
 - A line that starts with a '#' is treated as a comment and is not executed as part of the script.

+You can have a script execute automatically every time the game starts.
+There is a special script called `user://autoexec.lcs` that runs each time the game starts.
+Please note that this file is not created automatically.